 In the Thorchain interface, a swapper appears to trade directly between BTC and USDT as described above.
 However, what actually happens in the background is that BTC is swapped for RUNE then RUNE is swapped for USDT.

 This means there is no pool for BTC/USDT trading, there is a BTC/RUNE pool and a separate USDT/RUNE pool.
 This would not make sense if all you wanted was a BTC/USDT exchange; however, it’s brilliant if you want to allow trading between several assets.
 Consider the assets currently supported;

 To allow for direct trading between all 9 assets you would need 36 different pools, all with enough liquidity.
 I like DASH and DOGE but I doubt there would be enough liquidity to support a direct trading pool for them.
 By pairing each asset to RUNE and using RUNE as a bridge between them all, you only need these 8 pools to effectively create 36 different trading pairs;

-With RUNE as a common asset you can trade anything to anything by going through RUNE.
+With RUNE as a common asset, you can trade anything for anything by going through RUNE.
 You can trade DASH to RUNE then RUNE to DOGE and you have a DASH/DOGE trading pair with sufficient liquidity!

 - RUNE can be purpose-built for the specific use case of being a common asset on a decentralized exchange.
 It can be made with all the desirable characteristics for that use case and none of the undesirable characteristics for that use case.

-- New RUNE can be created and put in a treasury for development and promotion of the project, such as paying for security audits and to compensate for losses caused by protocol level hacks.
+- New RUNE can be created and put in a treasury for the development and promotion of the project, such as paying for security audits and compensating for losses caused by protocol-level hacks.